Policies for increasing the long-term saving of the self-employed

 - the difference between the actual average income in retirement and the income those approaching retirement are expecting

 - how much of your pre-retirement income you need to be satisfied in retirement

 - how many people expect part-time work to provide some of their retirement income

 - and many other interesting facts about what you can expect in retirement.

-Following on from the findings from the earlier 2015 report on how valuable it is to get financial advice, this report reinforces that taking professional financial advice really does pay.
+Following on from the findings from the earlier reports on how valuable it is to get financial advice, the 2017 report reinforces that taking professional financial advice really does pay.